HandyScan/ui-service/README.md

 # ui-service
-This repo contains the code for the UI service
+This repo contains the code for the UI service using react